- What other names is Ipecac known by?

 - Other conditions.

-nausea, vomiting, stomach irritation, dizziness, low blood pressure, shortness of breath, and a fast heartbeat.
+Ipecac is POSSIBLY SAFE for most people when taken by mouth and used for a short time.
+It can cause nausea, vomiting, stomach irritation, dizziness, low blood pressure, shortness of breath, and a fast heartbeat.

 Ipecac is POSSIBLY UNSAFE when allowed to touch the skin or when inhaled.
 Ipecac contains emetine, with can irritate the skin and respiratory tract.